flecsi/flecsi/doc/sphinx/src/tutorial/ntree.rst

 Firstly, the initial information about the entities is retrieved, either from a file or directly generated in the program.
 In this example we compute this information directly in the program.
 This vital information is used to create the N-Tree data structure through our SPH specialization using coordinates, mass, and radius.
 The coloring ``sph_ntree_t::mpi_coloring`` is constructed internally via the ``color`` function from the specialization.
 It defines how the particles are distributed among all the colors.
 In this example the specialization just provides a simple load-balancing scheme with an equal number of entities per color.
 The call to ``allocate`` creates the basic memory layout to input the initial particle information but does not generate the N-Tree data structure.
 At this stage we can populate the different user-defined fields.
-These fields are defined at the top of the ``main.cc`` file:
+These fields are defined at the top of the ``ntree.cc`` file:

 .. literalinclude:: ../../../../tutorial/6-topology/ntree.cc